 Our meeting finished with a hug and at the moment we said goodbye, I learned it was Eckhart’s birthday, too.
 He is exactly 12 years older than me.

 After the Eckhart week, I taxied to the vipassana meditation center in Dehra Dun for a 10-day silent retreat (my second in the SN Goenka tradition).
-Highlights: my roommates were talkative Indians and I suffered a lot of physical pain in the meditation hall.
-Lots of aversion to work with.
+On that retreat, lots of aversion to work: my roommates were talkative Indians, and I suffered a lot of physical pain in the meditation hall.
 Loved it all.